 Mr. Cahill has served as Vice Chairman of The Kraft Heinz Company, a multinational food and beverage company, since 2015 after serving as Chairman and Chief Executive Officer of Kraft Foods Group, Inc. ("Kraft") from 2014 until its merger with H.J.
 Heinz Holding Corporation in 2015.
 Mr. Cahill previously served as Executive Chairman of Kraft from 2012, when Kraft was spun off from Kraft Foods Inc. ("Kraft Foods"), until 2014, when he was elected Non-Executive Chairman.
 He served as Executive Chairman of Kraft Foods North America in 2012.
 Mr. Cahill was an Industrial Partner at Ripplewood Holdings LLC, a private equity firm, from 2008 through 2011.
-He previously served The Pepsi Bottling Group, Inc. ("PBG") in a variety of leadership positions at PepsiCo Inc. ("PepsiCo").
+He previously served The Pepsi Bottling Group, Inc. ("PBG") in a variety of leadership positions culminating in Chairman and Chief Executive Officer.
+He also held multiple senior financial and operating leadership positions at PepsiCo Inc. ("PepsiCo").